Family & Company Wills

 If there is no partnership agreement in place the partnership may unwittingly simply dissolve on the death of a partner!

-A partnership agreement can give the surviving partners the ability purchase a deceased partner’s share from the PRs of the estate.
+A partnership agreement can give the surviving partners the ability to purchase a deceased partner’s share from the PRs of the estate.

-The partnership agreement would be carefully drafted so as not to create a binding agreement to sell in the event of death, which could have adverse Inheritance Tax consequences.
+The partnership agreement would be carefully drafted so as not to create a binding agreement to sell in the event of death, which could have adverse inheritance tax consequences.

-Will planning & Inheritance Tax
+Business Property Relief, Will planning & Inheritance Tax

 It is quite common in circumstances in which a person is married or in a civil partnership that they simply leave all of their estate to their surviving spouse or civil partner in the event of death.
 If the estate contains business interests this could be wasting the BPR however as assets passing to a spouse or civil partner are exempt from inheritance tax anyway.